 The purpose of the Company's non-employee director compensation policy is to provide a total compensation package that enables the Company to attract and retain, on a long-term basis, high-caliber directors who are not employees or officers of the Company.
-The fees paid to non-employee directors, other than our Chairman, for service on the Board and for service on each committee of the Board on which the director is a member are as follows:
+The Company's compensation philosophy has been to target director cash compensation at or below the median and director equity grants in a range of the median to 75th percentile as compared to the Company's peer group.